 What you can do if your application is rejected

 First, check that you have filled in the application form correctly.
 In the e-mail you received as confirmation of receipt of your application, you will find most of what you had filled in.
 Did you find an error, for example in your passport number or in the spelling of your name?
 Then you need to submit a completely new eTA application.
 Did you not find any errors?
-If so, there is no point in applying for a new eTA; a new application will always be rejected again.
+If so, there probably an underlying reason, and most likely a new application would also be rejected.

 Do you know the reason for the rejection?
 Then you can try to solve the underlying problem and then apply for an eTA again.